 - the technical file;

+- the conditions and limits of use of the vehicle;

 - assessment reports and UTP declarations;

 - specification of the competent authority that admitted the vehicle or type;

 - the area of use.

 The certificate of operation must be in the possession of the vehicle keeper.
 If the vehicle keeper changes, the certificate of operation must be handed over to the new keeper without delay, together with the maintenance file and all instructions for maintenance and operation.
 This also applies to other relevant documentation pertaining to vehicles.